grreeenn/pagificator/README.md

 *************************************
 Victor:

 It's ok.

 Every PHP-programmer must write his own framework one day :-)

 OnYourLips:

-You'll usually treat it as your teenage masturbation: won't talk about it.
+You'd usually prefer to treat it as your teenage masturbation: won't talk about it.

 https://bash.im/quote/436733